-The five-parter, which has notched up sales across the globe, arrives on HBO Max on February 18 after having already launched in the U.K. Spanning a decade, it chronicles the lives of a group of friends living in London in the 1980s as they come to grips with the AIDS crisis.
+The five-parter, which has notched up sales across the globe, arrived on HBO Max on February 18 after having already launched in the U.K. Spanning a decade, it chronicles the lives of a group of friends living in London in the 1980s as they come to grips with the AIDS crisis.
 The key cast includes Olly Alexander, Omari Douglas, Callum Scott Howells, Lydia West and Nathaniel Curtis, with Keeley Hawes, Neil Patrick Harris and Stephen Fry among those in supporting roles.

-Davies tells TV Drama Weekly about why he wanted to tell this story now, the approach to finding his leads, life in lockdown and the storytelling opportunities in the scripted space today.
+Davies tells TV Drama about why he wanted to tell this story now, the approach to finding his leads, life in lockdown and the storytelling opportunities in the scripted space today.

 TV DRAMA: Why did you want to revisit this time in history?
 And why now?